-The companies who were able to create richer content and dedicate resources to social media marketing were also more likely to find success throughout 2020 and into 2021.
+The companies who were able to create richer content and dedicate resources to creating a social media marketing strategy were also more likely to find success throughout 2020 and into 2021.

 What have product launches looked like over the last year, while everyone has been stuck at home?